xavidop/dialogflow-cx-cli/docs/docs/cmd/cxcli.md

 ## Synopsis

 Welcome to cxcli!

 This utility provides you with an easy way to interact with your Dialogflow CX agents.

 You can find the documentation at https://github.com/xavidop/dialogflow-cx-cli.

-Please file all bug reports on Github at https://github.com/xavidop/dialogflow-cx-cli/issues.
+Please file all bug reports on GitHub at https://github.com/xavidop/dialogflow-cx-cli/issues.

 ```
 cxcli [flags]